stuartquin/breakpoint-php/README.md

 (Composer package coming soon)

 Errors will now automatically be handled by Breakpoint.
+Error levels reported are determined by the application's `error_reporting` level.

 To get a snapshot of execution and inspect a specific variable insert the following where required: